ngless-toolkit/ngless/docs/contents/stdlib.md

 debug an issue, here are the gory details:

 The function `lock1()` will create a lock file in a sub-directory of `ngless-locks`.
-This directory will be the hash value of the script.
+This directory will be named by the hash value of the script.
 Thus, any change to the script will force all data to be recomputed.
 This can lead to over-computation but it ensures that you will always have the most up to date results (ngless' first priority is correctness, performance is important, but not at the risk of correctness).
 Similarly, `collect()` will use hashed values which encode both the script and the position within the script (so that if you have more than one `collect()` call, they will not clash).

 Lock files have their modification times updated once every 10 minutes while ngless is running.
 This allows the programme to easily identify stale files.